 Pairing your dye-sub printer with wireless print server software allows the printer to be AirPrint compatible.
 Without wireless print server software, your iPad and dye-sub printer will not be able to communicate.

-- Download and install the software you'd like to use.
-Some of the options we recommend offer a free trial of the software in order to test things out first.
+- Download and install the wireless print server software you want to use.
+The options we recommend offer a free trial of the software in order to test things out first.

 - Open the program from your laptop and check to make sure that your iPad and computer are on the same WiFi network.
 Once they are, the server software should find your printer.

 - Open your Simple Booth app and select the printer in the prints panel on your settings page.

 - If your printer is not in the list, try these troubleshooting steps.

 - Once you are connected to the printer, take a test shot!
 After you see how the prints turn out, you will be able to make adjustments to your settings.

 Introducing wireless print server software can present unique formatting problems, and our tips below should help you overcome them!